oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/expense-automation/import-project-configure/import-project-configure.md

     - Decisions
         - Expense Approval: A decision table used to determine whether approval is required based on the expense type (Food or Airfare) and the expense amount.
-    - Human-In-The-Loop
-        - Expense Workflow: If approval is required, this workflow is triggered and a task is assigned to the user.
-The user must log in to the Process Workspace to approve or reject the task.
     - Connections
         - REST Connection
         - FTP Connection : This is the place where your files are stored